tjcsl/gitbook/general/sysadmins-list.md

 * Justin Wienckowski \(jwiencko\), Class of 1998

 ### "Legacy lab helpers"
+These alumni helped run the lab in the past.

 * Vincent Del Vecchio \(vdelvecc\), Class of 1990
 * Kara Schumacher \(kschumac\), Class of 1993